tomarovsky/BuscoClade/README.md

 git clone https://github.com/tomarovsky/BuscoClade.git
 ```

 ### Step 2.
+Add species genomes

+Add the unpacked FASTA genome assemblies to the 'genomes/' directory.
+Please note that the file prefixes will be used in the output phylogeny.

+### Step 3.
 Configure workflow

-To set up the workflow, customize the config/default.yaml file according to your requirements, using the explanations provided below.
+To set up the workflow, customize the config/default.yaml file according to your needs, following the explanations provided below.

 - **Pipeline Configuration:**
 This section outlines the workflow.
 By default, it includes alignments, nucleotide sequence filtering, and all tools for phylogeny reconstruction, except for MrBayes (it is recommended to run the GPU compiled version separately).
 To disable a tool, set its value to `False` or comment out the corresponding line.